DanGoss4394/git_homework/homework.md

 ### Initial Steps

-- Create a new folder called git-homework
-- Create a file inside that folder called index.js
+x Create a new folder called git-homework x Create a file inside that folder called index.js x Initialize git x Push to github
-- Initialize git
-- Push to github

 ### Branches / Merging

-- Go back to the terminal
-- Create a new branch called branchOne
-- On line one of your index.js file add a console.log('Hi')
-- Push this branch up to github
-- Merge that branch into your master branch on github
-- Go back to the terminal
+x Go back to the terminal
-- Switch back to the master branch
-- Pull down the latest code
-- Make sure you get rid of all branches online and locally except the master branch
+x Create a new branch called branchOne x On line one of your index.js file add a console.log('Hi') x Push this branch up to github x Merge that branch into your master branch on github x Go back to the terminal x Switch back to the master branch x Pull down the latest code x Make sure you get rid of all branches online and locally except the master branch

 ### Branches / Merging Part Two

-- Create a new branch called branchTwo
-- On line two of your index.js file declare a variable called name and assign it your name as a string
+x Create a new branch called branchTwo x On line two of your index.js file declare a variable called name and assign it your name as a string

 - Commit and Add your code
 - Switch back to the master branch
 - Merge this branch into your master branch